Arden and Ethan Ways

 In December 1954, details about a new Greater Sacramento shopping hub were announced.
 SWANSTON ESTATES CENTER would be built on a 73.6-acre plot, located 3.8 miles northeast of the California State House.

 Meanwhile, the name of the prospective retail complex had been changed to ARDEN FAIR CENTER.
 The complex would be developed by the River City's Kassis Investment Company (a joint venture of brothers Frank, Edward, Lewis, Walter and John Kassis).
-The open-air mall would be designed by Sacramento's Dreyfuss & Blackford firm and Charles Luckman Associates, of Los Angeles.
+The open-air facility was designed by two firms; Sacramento's Dreyfuss & Blackford and Los Angeles' Charles Luckman Associates.

 The (35,000 square foot) Food Circus "restaurant arcade" held its grand opening on March 24, 1965.
 It was a 16-bay, cafeteria-style collection of eateries and food stores, something akin to today's shopping mall food court.
 Vendors included Die Rheinlander, Carnation Ice Cream and La Plaza Mexican Kitchen.

 The mall site, originally within unincorporated Sacramento County, had been annexed into the capital city in July 1962.
-Commercial competitors included COUNTRY CLUB CENTRE (1952) {2 miles northeast, in Sacramento County}, COUNTRY CLUB PLAZA (1961) {2.3 miles northeast, in Sacramento County}, DOWNTOWN PLAZA (1971) and SUNRISE MALL (1972) {9.7 miles northeast, in Citrus Heights}.
+Commercial competitors included COUNTRY CLUB CENTRE (1952) {2 miles northeast, in Sacramento County}, COUNTRY CLUB PLAZA (1961) {2.3 miles northeast, in Sacramento County}, DOWNTOWN PLAZA (1971) {in downtown Sacramento}and SUNRISE MALL (1972) {9.7 miles northeast, in Citrus Heights}.

-The Hale's anchor was operated by a Sacramento-based division of Broadway-Hale Stores (of Los Angeles).
-Hale's merged with Weinstock's, another Sacramento-based chain, in 1949.
+Hale's was owned and operated by Los Angeles' Broadway-Hale Stores.
+The Hale's chain merged with Weinstock's, another Broadway-Hale Stores division, in 1949.
 In 1965, stores in both chains began operating under a Weinstock-Hale brand.
-Hale's was dropped from the name on July 2, 1967, with all stores now operating as Weinstock's.
-A freestanding Tire Center was completed -at ARDEN FAIR CENTER- in June 1969.
+Hale's was dropped from the name in July 1967, with all stores now operating as simply Weinstock's.
+A freestanding Weinstock's Tire Center opened at ARDEN FAIR CENTER in June 1969.

 At this time, the Transcontinental Theatres Arden Fair 4 was being installed in the mall's northeast store block.
 Its first features were shown on December 19, 1969.
 A mall-enclosing renovation, first announced in March 1969, was completed in April 1971.
 The mall proper of ARDEN FAIR CENTER now spanned approximately 760,000 leasable square feet and contained fifty stores and services.
 The mall was sold, to Sacramento's Fulcrum Group of Properties, in 1973.